 How is Universal Access linked to the National Quality Framework?

-Under the National Quality Framework, long day care and preschool services must have an early childhood teacher in attendance, with specific requirements varying depending on the size of the service.
+Under the National Quality Framework, Centre Based Day Care and preschool services must have an early childhood teacher in attendance, with specific requirements varying depending on the size of the service.

 See more on the National Quality Framework page of the Australian Children's Education & Care Quality Authority website.